OpusVL/perldoc.perl.org-engine/README.md

 - image - optimize and copy images from the root into the outputs folder
 - sass - compile, optimize and export code into the outputs folder
-- uglify - compile, optimize, transpile and export code into the outputs folder For development, open up a terminal and navigate to the current project
+- uglify - compile, optimize, transpile and export code into the outputs folder

+For development, open up a terminal and navigate to the current project

 ```bash
 grunt watch
 ```

-this will watch all the souRce folders and recreate/ recompile files as needed
+this will watch all the source folders and recreate/ recompile files as needed

 ```bash
 grunt